What is firebase and how to use it with web apps

 What is Firebase?

-On the top of that it's totally free for big quotas actions and doesn't need an attached credit card.
-In the last section of this post I cover how to get premium plan for 0$ and be on the save side with your budget if you plan to heavily use firebase.
+On top of that it's totally free for big quota actions and doesn't need an attached credit card.
+In the last section of this post I cover how to get a premium plan for 0$ and be on the safe side with your budget if you plan to heavily use firebase.